 Wild Garlic (Allium ursinum) - "Дивљи лук" (Divlji luk): Wild garlic carpets the shaded valleys of Morača, Tara, and the lower slopes of Bjelasica (600-1,200m) from mid-March through May, depending on snowmelt.
 The best patches I've found are in the beech forests near Kolašin, where the rich, moist soil creates ideal conditions.
 Local families traditionally harvest this in early April for "prolećna čorba" (spring soup), believing it cleanses the blood after winter.
 Crucial identification tip: Every part of the plant should smell strongly of garlic when crushed - this is your safety guarantee against toxic look-alikes like lily-of-the-valley.

 Nettle (Urtica dioica) - "Коприва" (Kopriva): Best harvested in early spring (March-April) before flowering, when the Balkan climate is still cool and the plants are tender.
 The prime locations are along stream beds in Durmitor's valleys and the fertile soils around Biogradsko jezero.
 Young nettle tops (first 4-6 leaves) are harvested by local grandmothers who make "kopriva čaj" (nettle tea) - a traditional spring tonic.
-An old shepherd once told me that nettles growing near mountain springs have the strongest medicinal properties.
 Always use gloves and harvest in the early morning when the dew makes the stinging hairs less active.

 Wild Mint (Mentha species) - "Дивља нана" (Divlja nana): Abundant near streams throughout Montenegro's mountains, particularly along the crystal-clear waters of Tara River tributaries and around the springs of Durmitor.
 The season runs from May through September, with the most aromatic leaves harvested in early summer.
 Traditional katun keepers dry this mint for winter tea, and I've learned that the variety growing above 1,000m has a more intense flavor due to the cooler nights and intense UV exposure.